Language: EN

 }

-This while loop runs as long as the searched number has not been found and the index is within the range of the list.
+This while loop runs while the searched number has not been found and the index is within the range of the list.

 If the number is found, it is marked as found and its position is printed.
-If the loop ends without finding the number, it is indicated that it was not found in the list.
+If the loop ends without finding the number, it indicates that it was not found in the list.

 User Input Validation

-In this example, a do-while loop is used to prompt the user to enter “y” or “n” to confirm if they want to continue.
+In this example, a do-while loop is used to ask the user to enter “y” or “n” to confirm if they want to continue.

 string response;